According to a comScore Study commissioned by Google, 63% of website visitors complete their purchases offline.

 Insurance company Esurance wanted to make good on their “Technology when you want it, people when you don’t” slogan.

-By implementing Google’s Click To Call feature in Adwords, Esurance has been able to improve their mobile call volume by 200% year over year.
+By implementing Google’s Click To Call feature in Ads, Esurance has been able to improve their mobile call volume by 200% year over year.
 By targeting mobile customers searching for “insurance quotes” or the like, Esurance is able to connect mobile searchers with a licensed insurance agent almost immediately after searching.

 Doing this decreased their Cost Per Acquisition by 30% and tripled their mobile acquisition within the first year.
 Watch the video to see the case study